2Eggsss/VAC-VACnet-Findings/Trustfactor/README.md

 ## CS:GO Trust Factor

 ### Items which may contribute towards your Trust Factor degrading
-*Have something to contribute towards this section?
-Make a pull request so it can be added!*

 * Getting reported a lot (duh)